 Most people go on learning throughout life: not in a formal way, maybe, but learning about books and music and art, about particular hobbies and interests, about politics and current affairs, sports and pastimes.
 A few older people cast in a sterling mould take university degrees at the age of 65 and more; but for most of us mental ability may fall well short of formal courses of higher study.
 It must not be forgotten that some long-term residents are young people who would hope to continue and develop their formal studies.
-And there are many young mentally handicapped adults who could benefit greatly from a carefully thought-out programme of adult education.1
+And there are many young mentally handicapped adults who could benefit greatly from a carefully thought-out programme of adult education.

-Long residence in an institution can cut people off from such activities, or may force them to canalise interests into rather irrelevant diversional channels.
+Long residence in an institution can cut people off from such activities, or may force them to canalise interest into rather irrelevant diversional channels.

 A 'library service' can mean a hopeful weekly pick from a trolley, or it can mean a key to the local public library service, and through that a key to the whole range of libraries, specialised and general, in Great Britain.
 Local authorities have a legal duty to bring a real library service to the long-stay resident.
 The Library Association has a special section which deals with services to hospitals and the handicapped.
 If the visiting librarian is on the staff of the public library, he or she can carry out a really creative and liberating job of librarianship, backed by immense resources.
-Whether the desired reading is diversional, or broadly educational, or strictly vocational, the librarian can open doors to a new world.
+Whether the desired reading is diversional, or broadly education, or strictly vocational.
+The librarian can open doors to a new world.
 Large-type books and taped books are also available.

 The service involves expenditure on a room and fittings by the hospital, a payment towards the librarian's salary by the hospital, and the willingness of the local authority to provide and turnover a stock of books.
-Other more diversified activities which could be included in a library service are described in Mental Handicap Paper No 3 available from the King's Fund Centre.2 The main point to remember is that long-term residents are citizens who are entitled to as good a library service as any other citizens.
+Other more diversified activities which could be included in a library service are described in the King's Fund Centre's Mental Handicap Paper No 3.
+The main point to remember is that long-term residents are citizens who are entitled to as good a library service as any other citizens.

 Some hospitals have thriving art departments which succeed in teaching painting, drawing or collage to people who have never handled a brush before in their lives.
 Much more could be done.
 For example, a geriatric department has an art room and runs a yearly show of art by people who include nonagenarians.
-The King's Fund has sponsored special training courses for qualified art teachers wishing to work with long-stay residents.7 the local college of art or of further education?
+The King's Fund has sponsored the development of art work with severely physically handicapped people.
+This work has resulted in two videocassettes, A Sense of Purpose and Home from Home\, and a report.

+\Contact Pauline Tilley-Moxon or Alex Faulkner at the School of Special Education, Bristol Polytechnic, Coldharbour Lane, Frenchay, Bristol BS16 1QY, for further information.
+But many more people appreciate art than those who practise it.
+Why not art appreciation classes, run by the local college of art or of further education?
 Why not an occasional visit to an art gallery.
 Would college students like to participate in bringing art to long-stay residents?
 The possibilities are great, even though they might only apply to a few of the residents.